Cheap Permutation Testing: Supplementary experiment details

 \section{Supplementary experiment details}

-All homogeneity experiments were run with Python 3.11.10 on a Slurm cluster of Intel Xeon Platinum 8268 CPU, with operating system Red Hat Enterprise Linux 9.2 (Plow).
 All independence experiments were run with Python 3.13.0 on a single AMD EPYC 7V13 CPU, with operating system Ubuntu 22.04.5 LTS.
+All Higgs boson testing experiments were run with Python 3.11.10 on a single AMD EPYC 7V13 CPU, with operating system Ubuntu 22.04.5 LTS.
+All other homogeneity experiments were run with Python 3.11.10 on a single Intel Xeon Platinum 8268 CPU, with operating system Red Hat Enterprise Linux 9.2 (Plow).